uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 ```

 **Your task** is to update the backend code to store likes and when each like was created.
 It should pass a `like_count` to the context dictionary when calling `render` in the `view_page` view.
 The route and logic to add a like should be accessible when a POST request is sent to `/wiki/page/<id>/like/`.
 After liking the page, it must redirect to the same wiki page.

+If you are not sure what to do, consult the Django Tutorial and the Documentation linked above!

 ## TASK - Displaying Likes